developer-soni/Foodpedia-SwiftUI-iOSApp/README.md

 ## Description
 Presenting you is “Foodpedia iOS App”.
 ### An app to Solve The Trivial Situation of Deciding What To Cook and Eat At Home.
 It is an ingredient based recipe searching app.
-Our app offers the most simple and easy to use UI, users just have to provide some ingredients and our app will provide them recipe based on those listed ingredients.
-This give them a lot of variety to choose from.
-Currently our app focuses on iPhones.
-We have utilized SwiftUI, which is to share Data easily all across the app environment and let SwiftUI makes the necessary changes, guided by our code.
-We are making a network call which is getting back a JSON from API.
-We then pass the selected ingredients in the URL parameters.
-It returns the recipe back in a JSON format.
-The recipe result page shows data from an array of recipes obtained through a fetch call, which is then displayed using a controller view.
+Our app offers the most simple and easy to use UI, users just have to select some ingredients and our app will provide them recipes based on the selected ingredients.
+Currently our app focuses on iPhones only.
+We have utilized Swift, to share data easily across the app environment and let SwiftUI makes the necessary changes.
+We pass the selected ingredients in the URL parameters to make a network call for a REST API (Spoonacular API).
+The recipe result page shows data from an array of recipes obtained (JSON format) through a fetch call, which is then displayed using a model controller view architectured screens.

 ### API used